Ponce Puerto Rico Travel Guide: History, Architecture & Local Culture

 Plaza de las Delicias.
 The lush town square and historical center of Ponce with monuments, statues, landmark buildings and adjacent restaurants.

 Fuente de los Leones.
-A large two tiered fountain with statues lions, a symbol of strength and of Ponce.
+A large two tiered fountain with statues of lions, a symbol of strength and of Ponce.

 Parque de Bombas.
 Ponce’s iconic red and black striped former fire station and now museum.